UCLAdeepvision/CS188-Projects-2023Winter/_posts/2022-01-27-team35-super-resolution.md

 | _fig 21.
 Super-resolution results from SRGAN._ |

 Due to time constraints, SRGAN model debugging was limited and as a result, we could not achieve the metrics described in the original paper.
 Still, the general improvements in the paper can be seen when comparing outputs between our SRCNN and SRGAN implementations.

+### Comparison with SRCNN
+Ultimately, SRCNN achieved a PSNR of 24.7 dB on the test set while SRGAN achieved 22.1 dB.
+The PSNR before any super-resolution was performed is approximately 23.9.

+These results seem counterintuitive initially because it seems like SRGAN showed no improvement.
+A partial reason for this is likely that we did not have the time or credits to train the model for longer.
+It took about 5 hours hours to train the GAN for 20 epochs (not including the pre-training process), which was much slower than SRCNN because of the increased complexity.
+However, as we discussed above, we must note that PSNR and other MSE-based evaluation metrics do not capture perceptual similarity which was prioritized in the implementation of SRGAN.
+In the source paper, SRGAN showed a very minimal increase in PSNR compared to the bicubic baseline after training.
+Furthermore, both PSNR and SSIM decreased while training the GAN after the pre-training process.
+However, the images themselves seemed more realistic to the human eye.
+Our model shows similar results and preserves textural details better than our implementation of SRCNN.

 ## Conclusion